upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 - It wants to earn with the group.
 The entity trusts the group, stakes on it and earns (encourage).
 Reward - shares from apps fees, Risk - bot attacks.
 Users are interested in investors to increase their scores.

+# Parties

+## User
+Wants to select the best performing groups.
+And "invest" (whatever it means for now) in them.
+What is best preforming:
+- Trusted by the user
+- Trusted from above
+- Working hard to select best groups above (allocate capital in the best possible way)
+- Best earning opportunities
+- Lowest fees (if any at all)

+## Group
+Want to have high quality members

+## Apps
+Want to select best performing groups:
+- High people count
+- Highest scores
+- Lowest fees

 # Metrics (all possible)